-Each qualification in the Qualifications and Credit Framework (QCF) has a Rule of Combination (ROC).
+Each qualification has a Rule of Combination (ROC).

 The ROC specifies how units can be combined and the overall number of credits to be achieved for the qualification to be awarded.

 Candidates do not have to achieve units in any particular order and learning programmes should be tailored to meet individual needs.
 It is recommended that, wherever possible, you deliver these qualifications holistically by identifying opportunities to link the units.